Capital Improvement Committee

-The Committee prepares the annual Capital Improvement Program Committee (CIP) Report which presents Canaan's Capital Improvement Program for the next six years.
-The primary goal is to keep the tax rate stable by planning ahead for large purchases (non-budget items) in excess of $5,000 with a useful life of three or more years.
-Click this link to view the 2017-2022 schedule of replacement for mobile and non-mobile equipment now being prepared.
+The Committee prepares the annual Capital Improvement Program Committee (CIP) Report which presents Canaan’s Capital Improvement Program for the next six years.
+The primary goal is to keep the tax rate stable by planning ahead for large purchases (non-budget items) in excess of $5,000 with a useful life of five or more years.

 How is the Plan written?

 The annual plan contains capital projects submitted by town departments and, on occasion, other organizations that support town activities.
 A short description is included for most of the projections.

 After receiving the department proposals for capital projects, the Committee prepares a report that compiles the projects and includes commentary based on the information received.
 This report is submitted for approval by Canaan’s Planning Board and presented to the Select Board and the Budget Committee in early fall in time for town budget preparations for the upcoming fiscal year.
 It is intended to provide a long term, six year context for the following year’s budget.

 Capital projects include purchase or replacement of major pieces of equipment such as fire, highway and police vehicles.

 The schedule of equipment also includes miscellaneous smaller equipment like the gravel screen, equipment trailers, tree chipper and asphalt hot box in the highway department, the ladders, generators, pumps, radios and turn out gear in the fire department and compactors and trailers at the transfer station.

 Finally, the capital budget includes buildings and facilities owned and operated by the town including the town and police office buildings, fire house, library, senior center, garages, gravel pit storage, transfer station buildings, beach property, historic buildings, water and sewer plants, pump station, water storage tank, bridges, cemeteries and recreation areas.